lfn-cnti/bestpractices/charter.md

 The CNF WG employs "organization voting" to ensure no single organization can dominate the project.

-Individuals not associated with or employed by a company or organization are allowed one organization vote.
-Each company or organization (regardless of the number of maintainers associated with or employed by that company/organization) receives one organization vote.
+Individuals not associated with or employed by a company or organization are allowed one vote.
+Each company/organization, or related group of companies (regardless of the number of maintainers associated with or employed by that company/organization), will have a maximum of one-third representation in votes.
+If the results of an election result in greater than 1/3 representation, the lowest vote getters from any particular company will be removed until representation on the committee is less than one-third.

 In other words, if two contributors are employed by Company X, two by Company Y, two by Company Z, and one maintainer is an un-affiliated individual, a total of four "organization votes" are possible; one for X, one for Y, one for Z, and one for the un-affiliated individual.